opentargets/platform-api/README.md

 gcloud beta compute ssh --zone "europe-west1-d" [some es instance] --tunnel-through-iap -- -L 9200:localhost:9200
 ```

-1. Get the files: run `sbt getGqlFiles` to retrieve all '*.gql' files from the front-end repository and copy them to the
+1. Get the files: run `sbt updateGqlFiles` to retrieve all '*.gql' files from the front-end repository and copy them to
-   `test/resources/gqlQueries` directory.
+   the
+   `test/resources/gqlQueries` directory and prints output regarding which files are new / changed.
 2. Run tests `sbt testOnly testOnly controllers.GqlTest`

 #### Maintaining up to date

 Since the FE and BE are developed independently, it's worth checking what has changed since we last tested.
-After
-running the sbt task to update the gql files run: `git status -u test/resources/gqlQueries`.
-This will output any new
-files for which we need to create tests.
+Before
+testing run `sbt updateGqlFiles`.
+This will print which files are new or updated.

-It is also worth running `git diff test/resources/gqlQueries` to see if any previously configured tests require
+If there are updated files, run `git diff test/resources/gqlQueries` to see if any previously configured tests require
-updating.
+updating (mainly if the input parameters change.
+If there are new files new tests will need to be added.

 #### Adding new tests